Your 2022 Career Horoscope Is Here, & These Dates Are Bringing You Success

 The year ahead holds amazing possibilities when it comes to our careers.
 Rather than focusing on the trajectory that we’re currently on, we’ll be motivated to explore new opportunities that heighten our creativity and let us be at the forefront of the company.
-No longer will we have to hide behind management as we are levelling up, or shy away from demanding more money for our efforts.
+No longer will we have to hide behind management, as retwe are leveling up — and aren’t shy away from demanding more money for our efforts.

 2022 commences during Venus retrograde in Capricorn.
 The planet of money will begin to function normally on January 29.
 This will end our lethargic approach to work, kicking off a year of success.
 The first Venus Star Point of 2022 occurs on January 8 in Capricorn.
 The second one occurs on October 22 in Libra.
 When the Sun, Earth, and Venus connect in this conjunction, we can set our goals and manifest our professional future.